Homemade sushi, zero intimidation.

 If I was forced to choose a favorite sushi roll of all time, it would have to be the classic and all-too-familiar California Roll.

-While I’m often a HUGE fan of the raw and uncooked kinds, I even love getting a vegetarian Avocado Roll or even switching it up with a Philadelphia Roll.
+While I’m often a HUGE fan of the raw and uncooked kinds, I love getting a vegetarian Avocado Roll or even switching it up with a Philadelphia Roll.

-But sometimes you just want to go with what you know – and a California Roll never seems to disappoint.
+But sometimes you just want to go with what you know, and a California Roll never seems to disappoint.

-If you’ve visited some of the other sushi resources on the site (Sushi Rice and How to Roll Sushi) then you know that it’s actually quite possible, and even pretty easy!, to make your own sushi at home.
+If you’ve visited some of the other sushi resources on the site (Sushi Rice and How to Roll Sushi) then you know that it’s actually quite possible (and even pretty easy!) to make your own sushi at home.

 With a few ingredients and a couple of simple techniques, you can make your own California sushi rolls at home — to eat all by yourself or make a bunch to share with friends!